AlaskanTuna/energy-data-logger/README.md

    * Using your arrow keys, choose **Edit a connection → Add → Wi-Fi → Create**.
    * Fill in the necessary information fields of your Wi-Fi to connect.
+   * Choose **Device → wlan1**.
    * Choose **Mode → Client**.
    * Choose **Security → WPA & WPA2 Personal**.
    * Choose **IPv4/IPv6 CONFIGURATION → AUTOMATIC**.
    * Choose **Automatically connect** and **Available to all users**.
    * Choose **OK → Back → Quit** and do `sudo reboot`.

-8. Once rebooted, verify the interface profiles for IP addresses, `wlan0` should have the static IP and `wlan1` should have an IP:
+9. Once rebooted, verify the interface profiles for IP addresses, `wlan0` should have the static IP and `wlan1` should have an IP:

    ```bash
    ifconfig
    ```

-9. Try testing the Internet connection on the Pi from `wlan1`:
+10. Try testing the Internet connection on the Pi from `wlan1`:

    ```bash
    ping -c 4 8.8.8.8